stern/stern/README.md

  `--all-namespaces`, `-A`    | `false`                       | If present, tail across all namespaces.
 A specific namespace is ignored even if specified with --namespace.
  `--color`                   | `auto`                        | Force set color output. 'auto':  colorize if tty attached, 'always': always colorize, 'never': never colorize.
  `--completion`              |                               | Output stern command-line completion code for the specified shell.
 Can be 'bash', 'zsh' or 'fish'.
+ `--condition`               |                               | The condition to filter on: [condition-name[=condition-value].
+The default condition-value is true.
+Match is case-insensitive.
  `--config`                  | `~/.config/stern/config.yaml` | Path to the stern config file `--container`, `-c`         | `.*`                          | Container name when multiple containers in pod. (regular expression)
  `--container-state`         | `all`                         | Tail containers with state in running, waiting, terminated, or all. 'all' matches all container states.
 To specify multiple states, repeat this or set comma-separated value.